-With beard scissors, you can blend and trim certain areas quickly and easily with more precision than a beard trimmer.
+With the best beard scissors, you can blend and trim your beard in certain areas quickly and easily with more precision than a beard trimmer.

 We have made a few suggestions for high-quality affordable beard scissors that barbers use at the end of the article.